IQTLabs/FakeFinder/detectors/detector_template/README.md

 ```
 CMD ["python3","app.py"]
 ```
 6. Push the code to your remote repository for use later.
-Make sure that your weights are available on your EFS in the ./<your_detector>/ direcory so that it can be correctly mounted when running the container.
+Make sure that your weights are available on your EFS in the ./<your_detector>/ directory so that it can be correctly mounted when running the container.
 7. Start up a virtual machine and mount the weights.
 These instructions assume you are building the system in AWS using EC2 instances.
 Once the machine is up and running make a local directory:
 ```
 mkdir data